frozonfreak/AngularJS-NodeJS-MongoDB-BoilerPlate/README.md

 # 	AngularJS NodeJS BoilerPlate

-Built on top of [http://html5boilerplate.com](http://html5boilerplate.com)
+ A modular boilerplate for applications using AngularJS frontend with NodeJS Server and MongoDB database

 ## Features